TobyX-Corp/phantom-react/docs/scene-navigation.md

 module.exports = FirstScene;
 ```
 ## Passing Props from Scene to Scene
 As with most mobile apps, you may also need to pass information through different experiences, or scenes.
 For example, if a user selects an item from a virtual menu to be then displayed in a newly pushed scene, your application may need to propagate additional information related to the selected item into the new scene.
-In Viro, there are 3 ways that you can pass information through scenes.
+In Phantom, there are 3 ways that you can pass information through scenes.

 Option 1: Using passProps